peter1357908/Resistance-Online-Server-/src/protocol.md

 {
     action: 'roundVotes',
     voteComposition: { playerID: voteType }, // an object whose keys are playerIDs and each value is the corresponding player's voteType ('APPROVE' / 'REJECT')
-    voteResult: String, // Either APPROVE or REJECT, depending on which gets the majority (tie goes to reject)
+    roundOutcome: String, // Either 'APPROVED' or 'REJECTED', depending on which gets the majority (confirmed with the rule: tie goes to 'REJECTED')
     concludedRound: Integer, // what round we are on NOW (1-5).
 If the vote passed, we're on round 1.
 If the vote failed, round is prev_round + 1
 }
 ```